 On August 3, 1998, the City Council authorized the City Manager to execute an agreement with the County of San Diego to provide animal services for the five-year period of July 1, 1998 though June 30, 2003 (Document No. RR-290573).
 On August 4, 2003, a contract extension for the five-year period of July 1, 2003 through June 30, 2008 was authorized (Document No. RR-298276).
+On March 24, 2009, a contract extension for the five-year period of July 1, 2008 through June 30, 2013 was authorized (Document No. RR-304741).
 A new five-year agreement has been reviewed and approved by the City Attorney's Office.
-There are no significant changes to the contract other than specific inclusion of the City's requirements of a drug-free workplace, ADA certification, and non-discrimination.

-Although the City of San Diego and DAS have been officially operating without a formal agreement renewal through the first half of FY 2009, staff from both agencies have been working in conjunction to meet all existing covenants.
-Delays in entering into the agreement were primarily attributed to staffing reassignments and a misallocation of budgeted monies.
-The budgeted dollars for the contract were temporarily reassigned to a different contract and had to be redirected.
-The necessary funds for the Animal Services contract are 100% funded within the Police Department and were included when the City Council approved the Fiscal Year 2009 General Fund budget.
+Although the City of San Diego and DAS have been operating without a formal agreement renewal through the first quarter of Fiscal Year 2014, staff from both agencies have been working cooperatively to meet all existing covenants.
+Delays in entering into the agreement were primarily attributed to reallocation of budgeted monies.
+The budgeted dollars for the contract were temporarily reassigned to different contracts and had to be redirected.
+The necessary funds for the Animal Services contract are 100% funded within the Police Department and were included when the City Council approved the Fiscal Year 2014 General Fund budget.

-DISCUSSION:
+DISCUSSION